 Duh, you say, and well said.
 But there's a lot more to splitting the power of battery and engine, and Larsson spells it out in a doctoral dissertation involving fearful mathematics, like hierarchical clustering, convex optimization, and minimization of the Hamiltonian.
 Much of the math is meant to get a good result with a minimum of computational muscle.

-Put it all together in a program, he adds, and you can expect to save up to 10 percent in fuel, above and beyond what plugins save when compared to plain-vanilla cars.
+Put it all together in a program, he adds, and you can expect to save about 10 percent in fuel, above and beyond what plugins save when compared to plain-vanilla cars.

 The system starts by taking a log of day-to-day driving statistics to predict the route.
 Next it figures out in real time where on that route the car is.
 Then it balances the output of battery and engine at every point.